R installation on Linux

 - Add Ubuntu Focal Fossa repository to the software sources using the command:

-add-apt-repository "deb https://cloud.r-project.org/bin/linux/ubuntu focal-cran40/"
+add-apt-repository "deb https://cloud.r-project.org/bin/linux/ubuntu noble-cran40/"

 - Update the package information from all configured sources: